jro31/jethro-codes/_articles/projects/meals-of-change.md

 With this all (hopefully) working, what's left is to add the registrations controller (to allow a new user to register/sign-up), and the sessions controller (to allow a registered user to login/logout).

-So firstly we need to add the routes for these two controllers:
+So firstly I added the routes for these two controllers:

 ```rb
 # config/routes.rb